NCB officer Sameer Wankhede was part of plot to 'kidnap' Aryan Khan, claims Nawab Malik | Politics

 - India

-Maharashtra minister Nawab Malik on Sunday alleged that NCB's Mumbai zonal director Sameer Wankhede was part of a plot to ''kidnap'' actor Shah Rukh Khan's son Aryan Khan for ransom.
+Maharashtra minister Nawab Malik on Sunday alleged that Narcotics Control Bureau's (NCB) Mumbai zonal director Sameer Wankhede was part of a plot to ''kidnap'' actor Shah Rukh Khan's son Aryan Khan for ransom.

-Speaking to reporters here, Malik claimed BJP leader Mohit Bharatiya was the ''mastermind'' of the plot.
+Speaking to reporters here, Malik claimed that Mohit Bharatiya, former president of Mumbai BJP's youth wing, was the ''mastermind'' of the plot.

 Aryan Khan was last month arrested following a raid led by Wankhede on a cruise ship from which drugs were allegedly seized.
 He was later granted bail by the Bombay High Court.